Venture Capital Strategy

 New research ideas start small and require significant testing.
 The Morton Cure Paralysis Fund has defined a niche that adds impetus to this process.
-MCPF looks for cutting-edge ideas, enabling researchers to gather the proof-of-concept data needed to pursue multimillion-dollar grants from large financiers such as the National Institutes of Health (NIH), the Christopher & Dana Reeve Foundation, and the National Science Foundation.
+MCPF works like a venture capital firm, supporting projects with cutting-edge ideas that enable researchers to gather the proof-of-concept data needed to pursue multimillion-dollar grants from large financiers such as the National Institutes of Health (NIH), the Christopher & Dana Reeve Foundation, and the National Science Foundation.
 In effect, MCPF helps place new research products in the investigation pipeline.

 This strategy of seeking out and validating cutting-edge research and helping it make the leap into the mainstream multiplies the impact of your contributions.
 For example, MCPF supported Mayo Clinic with a $25,000 grant to develop a biopolymer spinal cord implant.
 Successful results enabled the researcher to win a $1.5 million competitive grant from NIH to fully develop the approach.